How to Start a Restaurant

 The million-dollar question every aspiring restaurant owner asks: Will my restaurant be successful?

-Similarly, the owner of Monday Night Brewing emphasizes the first-time experience for a customer.
+The owner of Atlanta’s Monday Night Brewing emphasizes the first-time experience for a customer.
 You essentially have one time to get it right and make an impression on a first-time customer.
 If guests have one bad experience, “odds are they’ll never try it again.”

 Accept any payment, anywhere